Dark Patterns in SEO: Trends That No One is Documenting

 dark patterns and seo: similar looking domains for traffic cannablisation

-There are many devs who make a website just for the sake of getting it to rank for a single keyword.
+Many devs make a website to get it to rank for a single keyword.
 Google sites are being used a lot for this purpose nowadays.
-They connect a google site to a PBN, publish half-baked content below the fold of the website, and make above the fold look like a page providing some value.
-These are then again linked to another domain, to manipulate Search engine rankings and direct the user to that website.
-The User is able to complete his desired action.
-The webmaster is able to monetize by selling ad spaces on his website, by affiliate links, by resource mining etc. and the official website loses traffic.
+They connect a Google site to a PBN, publish half-baked content below the fold of the website, and make above the fold look like a page providing some value.

 Other Notable Examples

-Many of these tactics are identified by search engines as being nefarious and rankings for these kinds of websites may eventually go down.
+Many of these tactics are identified by search engines as being nefarious, and rankings for these kinds of websites may eventually go down.

-Useful Resources for Further Reading:
+Valuable Resources for Further Reading:

 Siddharth